egzakt/UnifikDatabaseConfigBundle/README.md

 UnifikDatabaseConfigBundle
 ==========================

+**Attention!** This bundle was previously know as FlexyDatabaseConfigBundle.
+Make sure to update your composer.json project file to reflect the name change.

+---

 UnifikDatabaseConfigBundle allows you to store configurations from the configuration tree of a bundle and parameters in a database table.
 Those configurations and parameters will override those defined in the ```app/config/config.yml``` and ```app/config/parameters.yml``` files.

 Configurations are all cached using Symfony's container caching mechanism and do not hit the database.